karanhk/Video-Calling-Webapp-with-Correct-Posture-Detection/README.md

 You can run the web application at : https://vc-decentralised-ml.vercel.app/

-Read Instructions.txt or see the demo video to get better understanding.
+Read Instructions.txt to get better understanding.